rwightman/pytorch-dpn-pretrained/README.md

 ## Usage

 The pretrained weights can be used in two ways.

-They can be converted to PyTorch pth files by using the convert_from_mxnet.py script from the command line.
-They can also be used via the model creation functions with pretrained=True set if executing in a location with MXNet available and weights in the './pretrained' folder
+1. They can be converted to PyTorch pth files by using the convert_from_mxnet.py script from the command line and then used as a normal PyTorch checkpoint.
+2. They can be used via the model creation functions with pretrained=True if executing in an environment with MXNet available and weights in the './pretrained' folder.

 ### Conversion Script